-Cutting short the life of the Game Boy Color, released only a couple of years before, the console was an immediate success, with the launch games showing a huge leap in visual and audio capabilities than its predecessors were capable of.
+Cutting the life of the Game Boy Color short, which was released only a couple of years before, the console was an immediate success, with the launch games showing a huge leap in visual and audio capabilities than its predecessors were capable of.

-Huge third party support and Nintendo's own quality software, kept the machine relevant in the market place up to the launch of the Nintendo DS.
+Huge third party support and Nintendo's own quality software kept the machine relevant in the market place up to the launch of the Nintendo DS in 2004.

 Magazines RELATED to Game Boy Advance in our Library